TABLE OF CONTENTS

 Part 3: Transmit Your Report to Locally

 Push your file to Locally via any of the following methods.
 Locally may also pull files from certain existing online locations.

-- To push your file to us via FTP/SFTP, generate them from your locally.com account or contact Locally for assistance.
-Once you have the credentials, drop your file(s) in the folder.
+- To push your file to us via FTP/SFTP, generate credentials from your locally.com account or contact Locally for assistance.
+Once you have the credentials, drop your file(s) in the folder and then notify firstname.lastname@example.org.
 Locally will link our system to poll this path several times per day and absorb any changes.

 - Email: Every store location in our system has a unique email address assigned that inventory files can be sent to.
 View it in your locally.com account under "Email Method" here.

 - Dropbox: Create a Dropbox folder and name it “Locally.”
-Share the folder with email@example.com and then notify your Locally contact.
+Share the folder with email@example.com and then notify firstname.lastname@example.org.
 Drop your file(s) in the folder.
 Locally will link our system to scan this folder several times per day and absorb any changes.